copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 ### Goals (what success looks like)

-1. A stable PeerTube “home” for Zcash ecosystem videos that reduces dependence on centralized platforms.
+1. A stable PeerTube "home" for Zcash ecosystem videos that reduces dependence on centralized platforms.
 2. A repeatable publishing workflow aligned with PeerTube’s capabilities and a clear internal publication process.
 3. Clear moderation + governance baseline that is easy to explain and enforce.
 4. Sustainability notes (costs, bandwidth, admin hours, scaling assumptions) tracked monthly.